jhuckaby/pixl-server-web/README.md

 Here are instructions for using [Let's Encrypt](https://letsencrypt.org/) SSL certificates with pixl-server-web, specifically how to get your certificate issued and how to setup automatic renewal.

 The first thing you should do is make sure your server has a public IP address, and point your domain name to it using a DNS "A" record.
-For these examples I will be using the domain `mydomain.com`.
+For these examples we will be using the domain `mydomain.com`.

 Next, you will need to manually install [certbot](https://certbot.eff.org) on your server.
 The easiest way to do this is to use the wrapper script [certbot-auto](https://certbot.eff.org/docs/install.html#certbot-auto), like this: